python-discord/summer-code-jam-2020-qualifier/README.md

 _The requirements listed in this section only apply to the `Article` class._

 1. Write an `__init__` method that stores the arguments for the four parameters as attributes.
-The attributes should have the same name as the parameters and be publicly available:
+The attributes should be publicly available using the same names as the parameters:

     ```py
     >>> fairytale.title